alexs2112/TerminalHero/README.md

 - Fix locked doors
 - Fix QuestSteps
 - Load Quests by name/id
-- Save and Load Level Up Handler, will need to reference each stored companion that has already been pickled
+- Save and Load Level Up Handler, will need to reference each companion
-	- Currently this is just the player, so we also need to handle all party members as party members are pickled under player
-	- Once we can store companions away, this will need to be slightly revisited
+  - For now, don't bother saving companions.
+Each should already be referenced by this, so we can just use already loaded ones.
-- Fix Escape screen for loading, allow loading from non-world screens,
+- Fix Escape screen for loading, allow loading from non-world screens
   - World may need to be decoupled from Game
   - You can only Save from World, Dungeons, Area, you can Load from anywhere
 - Load the player in the correct area